-When you log into Grants.gov for the first time with your username and password an e-mail will be generated to your organization's E-Business Point of Contact.
+Once your DUNS number has been verified, you can submit your registration to Grants.gov.
+An e-mail will be generated to your organization's E-Business Point of Contact.

-When the E-Business Point of Contact assigned rights, you will be authorized to submit grant applications through Grants.gov on behalf of your organization.
+Once the E-Business Point of Contact has verified you as an Authorized Organization Representative (AOR) and assigned you rights in the application, you will be authorized to submit grant applications through Grants.gov on behalf of your organization.

 To register for a username and password, enter the organization 's DUNS OR DUNS+4 Number and then click the "Register" button below.

 Tips for registering: